tiptoppress/seo-link-extension/readme.txt

 3. Solves the double rendered shortcode bug in the excerpt.

 == Changelog ==

+= 0.2 - November 27 2017 =
+* Add option to unlink the post item

 = 0.1 - May 01st 2017 =
 * Add a option to add the SEO friendly attribute rel= with 'nofollow' or 'canonical' to all links